 Seasonal care, feeding issues and the weather fluctuate from month to month and it is often the case that no two years are alike for apiarists.
-These changing conditions will effect your bees.
+These changing conditions will affect your bees.
 Peter offers sound advice at any stage.
 Maybe a telephone call is all that is needed.
-Chat to Peter for up to half an hour for just £12*
+Chat to Peter for up to half an hour for just £15.

-Please note that we have had to introduce this billing system as at some times in the year Peter can spend the whole evening on the phone.
+Please note that we have had to introduce this billing system as at some times in the year Peter can spend hours giving advise.

 The long term success of any hive will depend on attentive management.
 The Queen especially needs cosseting.
 Her well-being is supremely important.

 Viruses have changed the world of beekeeping in the last few years.
 Sometimes a site inspection is required, and Peter understands the importance of rapid first aid.

 He is currently working alongside one of the leading scientists in Exeter University aiming at understanding the flexibility of insects & how they respond & interact to environmental changes; also how animals use different types of visual, olfactory and tactile information to behave intelligently.